 Varieties of Milk: What’s your go-to milk?

 Many of us drink milk – it’s a great source of vitamin D, protein, calcium and so much more!
-On the other hand, some people are allergic to dairy milks and need another alternative of milk or don’t want the higher fat content of whole milk – that’s where plant-based milks come in.
-When it comes to plant-based milks they can range from coconut to rice to even hemp.
+On the other hand, some people are allergic to dairy milk and need another alternative of milk or don’t want the higher fat content of whole milk – that’s where plant-based milk comes in.
+When it comes to plant-based milk they can range from coconut to rice to even hemp.
 There are literally over a half-dozen varieties of milk!

 The many varieties of milk?